nf-core/mag/docs/output.md

 ### Long read filtering

-The pipeline uses filtlong, chopper, or nanoq for quality filtering of long reads, specified with `--longread_filtering_tool filtlong|chopper|nanoq`.
-Only is capable of filtering long reads against short reads, and is therefor currently recommended in the hybrid mode.
-If chopper is selected as long read filtering tool, Phage Lambda removal will be performed with chopper as well, instead of nanolyse.
+The pipeline uses filtlong, chopper, or nanoq for quality filtering of long reads, specified with `--longread_filtering_tool <filtlong|chopper|nanoq>`.
+Only is capable of filtering long reads against short reads, and is therefore currently recommended in the hybrid mode.
+If chopper is selected as long read filtering tool, Lambda Phage removal will be performed with chopper as well, instead of nanolyse.

 <details markdown="1">
 <summary>Output files</summary>